liuyulvv/lvvi/README.md

 I installed opencv from `apt` according to the tutorial of mediapipe.
 And I encountered a segment error about `protobuf` while running the current project.

 I tried many methods, and finally remove the `opencv` installed by `apt`.
-After using the 'setup_opencv.sh' of mediapipe, the error disappeared.
+After running the `setup_opencv.sh` of mediapipe, the error disappeared.

 ### Clang